swiftlang/swift-evolution/proposals/0311-task-locals.md

 As expected, because the *detached task* completely discards any contextual information from the creating task, no `.sugar` preferences were automatically carried through to it.
 This is similar to task priority, which also is never automatically inherited in detached tasks.

-If necessary, it is possible is possible to make a detached task carry a specific priority, executor preference and even task-local value by handling the propagation manually:
+If necessary, it is possible to make a detached task carry a specific priority, executor preference and even task-local value by handling the propagation manually:

 ```swift
 let sugarPreference = Lib.sugar                 // store the sugar preference in task-1